 - In January 2017, Amazon announced it will build a $1.5 billion Prime Air hub at Cincinnati-Northern Kentucky International Airport (CVG).
-Click here to learn what this means for job creation and our region’s role as a global logistics leader.
+Click here to learn more about CVG and the Prime Air Hub.

 - Kroger will build a $60-million replenishment facility in Northern Kentucky, a move that will create 100 regional jobs and provide direct-to-store distribution services for the eastern half of the country.

 To learn more about the companies big and small that make up our region’s growing (and diversifying) distribution/delivery framework, visit REDICincinnati.com, or contact Kevin Donnelly, REDI Cincinnati’s senior manager, business development and project management, at KDonnelly@REDICincinnati.com or (513) 562-8462.